GordonBGood/elmplus-docs/ElmLangRef.md

 * Tuple literals are inside a matching pair of round brackets with element assignments separated by commas.

-* Record literals are inside a matching pair of curly brackets with field assignments comma separated from each other.
+* Record literals are inside a matching pair of curly brackets with field assignments using the '=' character comma separated from each other.
+If a record has a type alias which is immediately assigned to a given record, the type alias can be used as a "contructor function" without requiring curly brackets or field assignments where fields are assigned according to their position.

 * List literals are inside a matching pair of square brackets where elements (which must all be of the same Type) are comma separated, or consist of an empty List with no elements.

-* Literals for other complex Type's built up from the available Type's are created just by using their constructors.
+* Literals for other complex Type's built up from the available Type's are created just by using their constructors as a "constructor function".

 ### **Values**